Lake Shelbyville Illinois Dam & Spillway

 More information about the Dam and associated tours, please call (217) 774-3951, ext.
 2.

-When visiting Shelbyville IL, make sure you take time out to enjoy the awesome views form the top of the Shelbyville Dam and take in all the things it has to offer.
+When visiting Shelbyville, make sure you take time out to enjoy the awesome views from the top of the Shelbyville Dam and take in all the things it has to offer.